50 Fun and Unique Things to Do in Gainesville TODAY

 3. Visit the Thomas Center

-As you can probably see, theater life in Gainesville is really strong, especially since the city boasts one of the top colleges in the country, University of Florida, with a thriving arts community.
+As you can probably see, theater life in Gainesville is really strong, especially since the city boasts one of the top colleges in the country, the University of Florida, with a thriving arts community.

 It was once a private residence turned hotel, but now it’s a local favorite for conferences, weddings, and more!